avo-hq/docs/src/1.0/custom-tools.md

 ## Add assets

-Please follow [this guide](./custom-asset-pipeline.html) to bring your own assets with your own asset pipeline.
+When creating custom tools or fields, you might want to import assets (javascript and stylesheets files).
+You can do that so easily from v1.3.
+Please follow [this guide](./custom-asset-pipeline.html) to bring your assets with your asset pipeline.